Long-lost ship found in Lake Huron, confirming tragic story | Law-Order

 On the fateful night, the Ironton and another schooner barge, the Moonlight, were being towed northward from the Lake Erie town of Ashtabula, Ohio, by a steam-powered ship — a common practice then, much as a train engine pulls freight cars on a railroad.
 They were bound for Marquette, a port city on Lake Superior.

-The steamer broke down in heavy Lake Huron seas around 12:30 a.m. the morning of Sept.
-26. The Ironton and the Moonlight disconnected their tow lines and drifted apart, with the Ironton crew setting sails and firing up its engine.
-It veered off course and ran into the Ohio, a freighter loaded with 1,000 tons of flour, about 10 miles off Presque Isle, Michigan.
+The steamer broke down in heavy Lake Huron seas around 12.30 am the morning of September 26.
+The Ironton and the Moonlight disconnected their tow lines and drifted apart, with the Ironton crew setting sails and firing up its engine.
+It veered off course and ran into the Ohio, a freighter loaded with 1,000 tons of flour, about 10 miles (16 kilometers) off Presque Isle, Michigan.

 The Ohio soon foundered, its crew of 16 rescued by the Moonlight.
 The Ironton stayed afloat more than an hour before going down.